Zaphoood/sep-shapiq/CONTRIBUTING.md

 Run `uv sync` to install the project's dependencies, including development tools.
 This will automatically create a virtual environment for the project and install everything there.
 To execute any command from within this virtual environment, use `uv run <your_command>`.
 For example, use `uv run python` to start a Python REPL.

+Before you start commiting any changes, run `uv run pre-commit install` to enable pre-commit hooks.
+For an explanation on what pre-commit hooks are, see [below](#pre-commit-hooks).

+## Code quality checks

 ### Pre-commit hooks

 Pre-commit hooks are a feature of git that allows you to run scripts before every commit, e.g. to make sure your changes adhere to code style regulations.